brycie-boy/The_Cosmos/In the Buddha’s Words An Anthology of Discourses From the Pali Canon Chapter IX. SHINING THE LIGHT OF WISDOM.md

 - Highlight(pink) - Location 5513
 and the Nibbāna element without residue remaining (anupādisesa-nibbānadhātu ).

+- Highlight(pink) - Location 6379
+“There are, monks, these two Nibbāna elements.
+What are the two?
+The Nibbāna element with residue remaining and the Nibbāna element without residue remaining.

 - Highlight(pink) - Location 5514
 Nibbāna element with residue remaining to be the destruction of lust, hatred, and delusion attained by an arahant while still alive.
 The “residue” that remains is the composite of the five aggregates that was brought into being by the ignorance and craving of the past life and that must continue on until the end of the lifespan.

 - Highlight(pink) - Location 5516
 As to the Nibbāna element without residue remaining, the same text says only that when the arahant passes away, all that is felt, not being delighted in, will become cool right here.

+- Highlight(pink) - Location 6383
+However, his five sense faculties remain unimpaired, by which he still experiences what is agreeable and disagreeable, still feels pleasure and pain.
+It is the destruction of lust, hatred, and delusion in him that is called the Nibbāna element with residue remaining.
+(Itivuttaka 44; 38)

+- Highlight(pink) - Location 6386
+For him, here in this very life, all that is felt, not being delighted in, will become cool right here.
+That, monks, is called the Nibbāna element without residue remaining.
+(Itivuttaka 44; 38)

 - Highlight(pink) - Location 5517
 Since there is no more clinging to the five aggregates, and no more craving for fresh experience through a new set of aggregates, the occurrence of the aggregates comes to an end and cannot continue.
 The process of the five aggregates is “extinguished” (the literal meaning of Nibbāna).